-Impairment of Investments in the nature of equity in subsidiaries and associates j.
+Impairment of Investments in the nature of equity in subsidiaries and associates h.
+Impairment of non-financial assets other than goodwill

 The Company reviews its carrying value of investments carried at cost annually, or more frequently when there is indication for impairment.
 If the recoverable amount is less than its carrying amount, the impairment loss is recorded in the Statement of Profit and Loss.